MohosinMiah/Learning-Angular-Framework/README.md

 1. Run `ng mew project-name` for create a new project

+## Creating Component

+We can use Angular CLI or create manually as commit 2

+'ng g c book' = Run this command for creating componant using Angular CLI what does above command means. g = generate , c = componant .

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.